 CBD Oil Dosage Guide for Nausea

-There is no official dosage recommendation for CBD but there are ways to find out what dosage is best for you.
+There is no official dosage recommendation for CBD for Nausea but there are ways to find out what dosage is best for you.
 Cannabidiol has been shown to exhibit a bell-shaped dose-response curve, meaning cannabidiol effects and benefits work at different dosage strengths for different people.

 This medicinal compound is non-toxic with no known lethal dose and in clinical studies, it has been shown to be well tolerated up to 900 mg or even 1200 mg in some cases.